masachika-kamada/ChatGPT-Ctrl-Enter-Sender/.github/ISSUE_TEMPLATE/issue_report.md

 ---
 name: Issue report
-about: Create a report to help us improve ExifFrame
+about: Create a report to help us improve ChatGPT-Ctrl-Enter-Sender
 title: ''
 labels: ''
 assignees: ''